Gül Ertekin, Ozan Balcık, Daniele Ronca, Şevki Topçu

 Antalya Hub is a master plan concept that creates a new, integrated urban typology relevant to its culture and local environment.
 Consisting of largely residential and cultural facilities the project looks into developing a Mediterranean city culture enveloped within nature.

-Located on the periphery of Antalya (South Turkey), the project site is on the border between the built city and natural forest.
-Using this existing fabric, a trio of axes, related to administrative divisions and circulation parameters, form a strategy that proposes a cultural promenade and then fragmented, gradial residential segments.
-These residential areas, fade from a dense urban typology into a farmyard & villa typology as the forest begins to enter the master plan.
-Their location, while derived from this concept, is then developed and enhanced using an urban grid which allowed the subdivision of circulation, then divided into three systems- a primary system for cars and secondary & tertiary systems for pedestrian movement with further integration into nature.
-Hoping to create a comfortable, healthy environment the urban grid was formulated by taking the wind and force direction patterns- this allows the project to optimise elements such as natural ventilation and excellent air quality.
+Located on the periphery of Antalya (Southern Turkey), the project site is on the boundary between the built city and natural forest.
+Using this existing fabric, a trio of axes, related to administrative divisions and circulation parameters, form a strategy that proposes a cultural promenade, and then fragmented, gradial residential segments.
+These residential areas fade from a dense urban typology into a farmyard & villa typology as the forest begins to encroach on the master plan.
+Their location, while derived from this concept, is then developed and enhanced using an urban grid which allowed the subdivision of circulation, then divided into three systems- a primary system for cars, and secondary & tertiary systems for pedestrian movement with further integration into nature.
+Aiming to create a comfortable, healthy environment, the urban grid was formulated according to wind and force direction patterns.
+This allows the project to optimize elements such as natural ventilation and excellent air quality.